-- (3) Program changes during FY 2011 and FY 2012 resulted in a need to monitor the data so that future targets would align with expectations.
+Program changes during FY 2011 and FY 2012 resulted in a need to monitor the data so that future targets would align with expectations.
 This measure was initially dropped and then added back due to its important relationship to subsequent substance use.
 During this lapse, no targets were calculated for future years.
-Rather than reduce targets to align with the lowest (possibly aberrant) performance report, SAMHSA's Center for Substance Abuse Prevention is closely monitoring the data during FY 2011 FY 2015.
-The targets for both FY 2015 and FY 2016 were set based on the historical actual data reported which was available at the time.
+Rather than reduce targets to align with the lowest (possibly aberrant) performance report, SAMHSA's Center for Substance Abuse Prevention is closely monitoring the data during FY 2011 - FY 2015.
+The targets for FY 2015, FY 2016, and FY 2017 were set based on the historical actual data reported.
 We anticipate future targets will be met as they better align with the changing environment due to marijuana laws.
-Right now, it is too early to know how the changing marijuana laws will impact future targets, so no changes are being proposed. - (4) Data for levels of perceived risk of harm from substance use are obtained annually from NSDUH.
-The NSDUH survey is sponsored by SAMHSA and serves as the primary source of information on the prevalence and incidence of illicit drug, alcohol, and tobacco use among individuals age 12 or older in the United States6.
+Right now, it is too early to know how the changing marijuana laws will impact future targets, so no changes are being proposed.

+(4) Data for levels of perceived risk of harm from substance use are obtained annually from National Survey on Drug Use and Health (NSDUH).
+The NSDUH survey is sponsored by SAMHSA and serves as the primary source of information on the prevalence and incidence of illicit drug, alcohol, and tobacco use among individuals age 12 or older in the United States.
 For purposes of measuring SAPTBG performance, a state has improved if levels of perceived risk of harm increase for at least two of the following substances: binge drinking, regular cigarette use, and/or regular marijuana use.
 Annual performance results are derived by using the following formula: